Andrea K. Scott

 Robert Jackson Wood

 Hilton Als is a staff writer for The New Yorker magazine.
-He is the author of White Girls and is the co-author of Robert Gober: The Heart Is Not a Metaphor.
+He is the author of White Girls and is the co-author of Robert Gober: The Heart Is Not a Metaphor, and was awarded the 2017 Pulitzer Prize for Criticism.
 View articles by Hilton Als here.

 Monica Amor is a professor of modern and contemporary art at the Maryland Institute College of Art.
 She writes and lectures regularly on postwar and contemporary art with special attention to interdisciplinary practices and the dynamics of global modernity.
 She is the author of Theories of the Nonobject: Argentina, Brazil, Venezuela, 1944-1969 (University of California Press, 2016) and is currently writing on Philippe Parreno's work.
 Her next book project is entitled Gego: Weaving the Space In-Between.
 View articles by Monica Amor here.

 Eric Banks is the director of the New York Institute for the Humanities at NYU.
 He is the former president of the National Book Critics Circle.
 He was previously editor-in-chief of Bookforum and a senior editor at Artforum.
 View articles by Eric Banks here.